Yunaka1269/kickstarter-analysis/README.md

 - The month of May records the highest successful number of theater outcomes and December seems to be the least favorable month to launch promotion.
 	- [Theater outcomes based on launched date](https://github.com/Yunaka1269/kickstarter-analysis/blob/master/Theater_Outcomes_vs_Launch.png)
 - Althought it bumped up from 2014 to 2015, the number of outcomes has a trend of declining over the time.
-	-

 ##Outcomes based on Goal
 - The trend is the higher the goal amount, the lower the successful percentage.
 	- [Outcomes based on Goal](https://github.com/Yunaka1269/kickstarter-analysis/blob/master/Outcomes_vs_goals.png)
--Descriptive statistic shows followings that mean, median, standard  deviation, and IQR are higher in failed campaign goal than successful ones.
+- Descriptive statistic shows followings that mean, median, standard  deviation, and IQR are higher in failed campaign goal than successful ones.